NoahHenrikKleinschmidt/buildamol/docs/biobuild.optimizers.rst

    Any algorithm implemented by `scipy.optimize.minimize` can be used.
 The default is the `L-BFGS-B` algorithm.
 For a complete list of available algorithms checkout the `scipy documentation <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_.

-   .. autofunction:: biobuild.optimizers.algorithms.scipy_optimize
+   .. autofunction:: buildamol.optimizers.algorithms.scipy_optimize

-.. .. automodule:: biobuild.optimizers.algorithms
+.. .. automodule:: buildamol.optimizers.algorithms
 ..    :members:
 ..    :undoc-members:
 ..    :show-inheritance: